 Additionally, we will ask patients to lift nothing heavier than 10 pounds until they receive medical clearance.
 Women who have vaginoplasty will wear a catheter for 3-4 days to drain their urine, after which point, they will return to our office to see if they are ready to have the catheter removed.
 Altogether, patients can expect 1-2 weeks away from work and normal activities.

 Local patients will return to Women’s Wellness Institute of Dallas for three-week and six-week appointments.
-Out-of-town patients may be able to have the latter appointment by phone or video chat.
+Out-of-town patients may be able to have the latter three-week appointment by phone or video chat.
 At six weeks, Dr. Brady will talk with patients about the steps they can take to get the most from their surgery.
 Common advice she will share includes:

 - Doing special stretching exercises before becoming sexually active again.